YeasirArafatRatul/Python-Programming-Language-3-Bangla-Book/README.md

-# Bangla Python E Book
+# Bangla Python E Book - Free Version

 ## The Book is renamed as 'Python Programming Language' and THE EXTENDED HARD COPY will be released soon
 ## Publisher: ShobdoShoili Prokashoni